Annual verification of insurance

 Notice regarding other waiver exceptions:

-I. Coverage provided under an employer-sponsored group plan that is ACA compliant as described above may be acceptable.
+I. Coverage provided under an employer-sponsored group plan that is PPACA compliant as described above may be acceptable.
 In this case, it is necessary that the insured also verify they have a supplement in the employer’s clause regarding Repatriation and Medical Evacuation coverage.

 II.
 A plan provided to sponsored students (for example: Saudi Arabia Cultural Mission, Kuwait, etc.) that is backed by the full faith and credit of the student’s home country may be acceptable.
 Apply for a waiver at least 2 weeks prior to the start of classes.
 Waivers requested by the appropriate deadline will be reviewed, and a determination made regarding comparability to the USG Plan, and if determined to be comparable or better, will be accepted.

 III.
 A plan provided by a pre-approved United States Cultural Exchange Program, e.g., Fulbright Programs, etc. may be acceptable.
 Apply for a waiver at least 2 weeks prior to the start of classes.
 Waivers requested by the appropriate deadline will be reviewed, and a determination made regarding comparability to the USG Plan, and if determined to be comparable or better, will be accepted.
+Do not purchase any plans prior to approval.
+This purchase will not waive requirement to purchase the student health plan.

 Health insurance for international students